angular/material-adaptive/shrine/README.md

 > Implementing your Angular 1.5.x application with Components also means your migration to Angular 2 will be significantly easier...

+The Component API is a shorthand for registering a special type of directive, which represents a self-contained UI component in your application.
+Such components are always isolated (i.e. `scope: {}`) and are always restricted to elements (i.e. `restrict: 'E'`).

+Component definitions are very simple and do not require as much configuration as defining general directives.
+Component definitions usually consist only of a template and a controller backing it.

+In order to make the definition easier, components enforce best practices like use of `controllerAs`, `bindToController`.
+They always have **isolate scope** and are restricted to elements.

 <br/>

 #### Best Practices